python-parsy/parsy/docs/ref/methods_and_combinators.rst

 Parser methods
 ==============

-Parser objects are returned by any of the builtin parser :doc:`primitives`.
+Parser objects are returned by any of the built-in parser :doc:`primitives`.
 They can be used and manipulated as below.

 .. currentmodule:: parsy